ADHD symptoms and diagnosis

 • Blurts out answers before questions have been finished

-Some children mostly have inattention symptoms, others primarily have hyperactivity and impulsivity symptoms; however, most children have a mixture of both types.
-ADHD symptoms often emerge gradually over a period of many months.
+Some children mostly have inattention symptoms, others primarily have hyperactivity and impulsivity symptoms.
+However, most children have a mixture of both types of symptoms.

 Diagnosing ADHD